thunlp/DeepPerception/README.md

 # Evaluate on KVG-Bench
 bash eval.sh [CUDA_IDS] [KVG_BENCH_PATH] [CKPT_PATH]
 ```
-Notice: Please modify the script if you want to evaluate Qwen2-VL
+Notice: Please modify the script if you want to evaluate on Qwen2-VL.

 ### Training